 But just because walking upright is an easy, natural way for humans to exercise, it doesn't mean that we can't learn to do it better and increase weight loss.

-So here are 10 tips to battle the bulge and whittle the waist while walking:
+So here are 10 tips to boost weigh loss while walking:

 1. Have a route in mind.
 You'll feel more confident knowing what to expect as you stride out and you won't be dawdling whilst figuring out where you're going.
 A couple of different route options will also keep you interested.